kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 ## 3. Polars transformations

-Kuzu uses a _structured_ property graph data model, where you have the concept of tables (rather than "labels" if you're coming from LPG).
+Kuzu implements a _structured_ property graph data model, where you have the concept of tables (rather than "labels" if you're coming from LPG).
 To bulk-ingest large amounts of data very quickly into Kuzu node and relationship tables, we can use [Polars](https://docs.pola.rs/), a fast Python DataFrame library to transform the nested JSON data from BAML into Polars